davhunt/instruments/README.md

 * a REDCap import .zip for the instrument
 * any translations completed by the NDCLab

 Additionally, this repo holds the scoring script for all scorable instruments.
+For more information on development and planning, consult [CONTRIBUTING.md](https://github.com/NDCLab/instruments/blob/main/CONTRIBUTING.md).

 ## Roadmap
-As of July 2021, we are working on the initial release of the scoring script, which will include the instruments used in the three inaugural studies of the NDCLab at FIU: social-context-alpha, missing-link-alpha, and rwe-alpha.
+The following software iterations are planned for development.
+Each version comes with a list of requirements.
+Each iteration is subject to change as the project progresses.

+### 0.01

+* Scripts to handle automatic scoring of the following surveys:
+  * ADEXI
+  * CHEXI
+  * TEXI
+* Cron jobs on the labs personal HPC to handle manual run scripts on unprocessed data
+* Generate documentation `README` for usage

+### 0.1

+* Configure repository for proper packaging
+* Generate comprehensive documentation on usage and functions
+* Generate comprehensive testing suite to ensure stable release
+  * Generate documentation on test-generation in `CONTRIBUTING`

+### 1.0

+* Release for pip/conda usage

 ## Usage
 Replace this text with a description of how a new user should install and use the tool.

 ## Work in Development
 This `main` branch contains completed releases for this project.
-For all work-in-progress, please switch over to the `dev` branches.
+For all work-in-progress, please switch over to the `dev` branch.

 ## Contributors to the Scoring Script